Thank you for using the OKIE811 Web Portal to enter locate requests!

 - You will be given the option to change contact information on the Update ticket.
 However, the other locate request information cannot change on an Update ticket.
 If you need additional changes, please contact OKIE811 to speak with a representative.

 - Select “Update” or “Update Extend” from the toolbar

 - Update – Update and refresh the markings – this notifies the OKIE811 members that the lines need to be checked/remarked/refreshed.

 - Update – Extend – Update to extend the life of the ticket only.
 This notifies the OKIE811 members that the markings are still visible and they do not need to respond to check/remark/refresh the markings.
-You are only extending the life of the ticket for another 10 business days.
+You are only extending the life of the ticket for another 14 calendar days.

 - With either type of Update, you have the option to change contact information on that ticket.

 - You will be presented with a 14 digit confirmation/ticket number.